-Along with being Spunky Old Broads Month, February has the distinction of being National Senior Independence Month.
+Along with being Spunky Old Broads Month, the month of February has the distinction of being National Senior Independence Month.
 We definitely should be celebrating the fortitude and resilience that many seniors have!

 According to the American Health Care Association (AHCA) and the National Center For Assisted Living (NCAL), “This celebration was established to help seniors remain in control of their daily lives.